ductran27/ductran27/README.md

 ## About Me

-ORISE Fellow at **USDA-ARS** focusing on agricultural ecosystem modeling for water resources and food production challenges in the western United States.
-Ph.D. in Civil Engineering from the **University of Virginia**, specializing in hydroinformatics, remote sensing, and machine learning applications for climate impact assessment.
+**ORISE Fellow - Hydrologist** at the **U.S. Department of Agriculture (USDA) - Agricultural Research Service (ARS)**, focusing on agricultural ecosystem modeling for water resources and food production challenges in the western United States.
+Ph.D. in Civil Engineering from the **University of Virginia**, specializing in hydroinformatics, remote sensing, and **Machine Learning / AI** applications for climate impact assessment.

 ---